It’s Almost Easter

 Holy Week is one of the most important times in the life of the Christian community.
 I hope this finds you having walked the Lenten road of discipline, reflection, and sacrifice.
 I also hope you’re looking forward to encountering Christ in some new way during this Holy Week.

-Here’s an overview of the many ways you can walk with Jesus, from Maundy Thursday through Easter morning.
+There are many ways you can walk with Jesus, from Maundy Thursday through Easter morning.
 Also, please be sure to visit the Stations of the Cross Art Installation, found in the marble entranceway off the north parking lot; this is a moving display by congregational artists.

 I’m very much looking forward to bringing the Easter message to you during our Sunday morning services.
 My sermon is titled, “The Big Empty,” and is based on Luke 24:1-12.
-If you’d like to get a sneak preview of the image I’ll be using, put on your science hat and click here.

 Have a blessed Holy Week!